sandialabs/canary/docs/source/howto/resources.rst

 Set available resources
 =======================

 ``nvtest`` uses a `ProcessPoolExecutor <https://docs.python.org/3/library/concurrent.futures.html#concurrent.futures.ProcessPoolExecutor>`_ to execute tests asynchronously using :ref:`N <workers>` workers.
-Tests requiring ``np`` processors and ``nd`` gpus are submitted to the executor such that the total number of resources used remains less than or equal to the number of available resources.
+Tests requiring ``np`` processors and ``ngpu`` gpus are submitted to the executor such that the total number of resources used remains less than or equal to the number of available resources.
 The availability of resources can be set in one of two ways:

 * as a machine configuration setting; and
 * as a test session resource limit.